Cathy Katin-Grazzini

 Eggplant Sourdough Pizzette

-Bake time about 8 minutes
+Bake about 8 minutes

 500 milliliters (about 2 cups) spring water